-The Medi-Cal receivable noted above in the amount of \$257,534 for pre-petition appeals settlements relates to an EPSDT appeals settlement which was favorable to Tri-City for Fiscal 2002-03.
+The Medi-Cal receivable noted above at June 30, 2015 in the amount of \$257,534 for pre-petition appeals settlements relates to an EPSDT appeals settlement which was favorable to Tri-City for Fiscal 2002-03.
 Tri-City was notified of this recent settlement in October of 2015.
 As agreed to in a bankruptcy settlement agreement entered into with LA DMH and CAL DHCS, any Tri-City EPSDT amounts collected through LA DMH appeals process specifically relating to fiscal years 2002, 2003, and 2004 are to be utilized for bankruptcy distributions when collected.
+This amount was subsequently collected by Tri-City in Fiscal Year 2015-16 and then utilized to pay both Cal DMH and LA DMH a total bankruptcy distribution of \$257,534.